-The Driver Training days at Gilling are primarily designed for absolute beginners to come and learn how to drive a 5” gauge steam locomotive.
+The Driver Training days at Gilling are primarily designed for absolute beginners to learn how to drive a 5” gauge steam locomotive.
 This does not exclude those who have had some experience in driving and wish to come and improve their skills.
-The day will not only include driving the locos, but will allow the participants to learn the techniques of working the yard, shunting and operation of the signal box, all to proper railway working practice.
+The day will not only include driving the locos but will allow the participants to learn the techniques of working the yard, shunting and operation of the signal box, all to proper railway working practice.

-Preparing the engine
+Preparing the Engine

 The most important aspect of preparing and running any steam locomotive is to ensure that there is adequate water in the gauge glass.